StochasticBiology/hypertraps-simple/README.md

 * 1001000 -> 1001000 (NB)
 * 1001000 -> 1001001

 (NB) note that "before" and "after" states here are identical, indicating an absence of any transition.
-Such observations are not used by HyperTraPS-DT (but are used in continuous-time HyperTraPS).
+Such observations are not used by HyperTraPS in discrete time (but are used in continuous-time HyperTraPS).

 The data file input to HyperTraPS has two options: